Codes of Conduct

 I have the right to be safe and respected while riding any bus to and from school, or when on a field trip or an extra-curricular activity.

-I have the responsibility to follow the school bus guidelines established by School District No. 63 (reference School District Policy 3310).
+I have the responsibility to follow the school bus guidelines established by School District No. 63 (reference Admin Procedure 351 - Student Discipline on School Buses).
 I also have a responsibility to be viewed by the public in a positive manner.

 The safety of students is a main concern.
 Therefore, as an ambassador of the school, I will abide by this Code of Conduct when riding a school bus.
 In particular, I will get on and off the bus in a safe manner, ride calmy facing forward, and follow any directions given to me by the bus driver or other adult supervisor.